xXleowXx/gitlab-charts/doc/development/rspec.md

 This will return the contents of the `config.toml.erb` file contained in the `test-gitaly` ConfigMap.

+If Helm failed to generate YAML, typically because of template errors, then a `HelmTemplateError` exception is thrown with the stderr as the exception message.

 NOTE:
 Using the `HelmTemplate` class will always use the release name of "test" when executing the `helm template` command.